The Author & Director

-Having grown up with a musical family, Lorraine began piano lessons at the age of four, taught by her mother and began learning the violin at the age of six, giving her first violin performance at just seven years of age.
-Lorraine started teaching violin at the age of 14 and founded a string ensemble at her local church.
-From there, teaching and performing became her passions.
+Having grown up with a musical family, Lorraine began piano lessons at the age of four, taught by her mother, and began learning the violin at the age of six, giving her first violin performance at just seven years of age.
+At age 14, Lorraine started teaching the violin and founded a string ensemble at her local church.
+From there, teaching became her passion.

 Lorraine has extensive ensemble and orchestral experience in Malaysia and in Australia.
-Lorraine is currently the Music Director of Musicreator Pty Ltd. She also co-ordinates instrumental programmes and runs string ensembles for some of Sydney’s most celebrated schools.
-Lorraine is also a council member on the Music Teacher's Association, MTA NSW and was a committee member on Australian Strings Association, AUSTA NSW.
+Lorraine is currently the Music Director of Musicreator Pty Ltd and co-ordinates instrumental programmes and runs string ensembles for some of Sydney’s most celebrated schools.
+Lorraine is also a member of the Music Teacher's Association, MTA NSW, and is a chapter vice president of the Australian Strings Association, AUSTA NSW.

 In her spare time, Lorraine enjoys traveling and occasionally giving motivational talks to youths when overseas.
 Lorraine also enjoys trying new food and spending time with her dog Tilly, who enjoys listening to string instruments.